4th Amendment to the United States Constitution

 electronic screen

-Modern day electronic surveillance makes the 4th Amendment as important as ever.
+Modern-day electronic surveillance makes the Fourth Amendment more important than ever.

-This provision is at the core of a civilized country’s beliefs, and the early legislators knew they had to guarantee this basic freedom for all.
+This provision is at the core of a civilized country’s beliefs, and the early legislators knew they had to guarantee this fundamental freedom for all.

 It remains relevant today, especially where electronic surveillance and homeland security are of paramount concern.